 A contested convention occurs when the outcome of a presidential nominee convention is unknown prior to going into the event.
-This happens when one specific individual hasn’t earned the majority of the delegates prior to the party's convention.
-And, this is a scene that might unfold at this year's Democratic National Convention.
+This happens when one specific individual hasn’t earned the majority of the delegates.
+Basically, there’s no unanimous frontrunner in the group.

-Contested conventions have taken place at various times in the past but they don't happen that often.
+Brokered and contested conventions have taken place at various times in the past; however, they don't happen too often.
 Most election periods will see one particular individual taking the lead for the nomination prior to the convention.
-The last time a contested convention unfolded was in 1952 when there were three ballots used in order for Adlai Stevenson to win the nomination.